 '''

 $ python -m mrcfile.validator valid_file.mrc

+Checking if valid_file.mrc is a valid MRC2014 file...

+File appears to be valid.

 $ echo $?

 0

 '''

 Multiple file names can be passed to either form of the command, and because these commands call mrcfile. validate() behind the scenes, gzip- and bzip2-compressed files can be validated as well: